powa-team/powa/docs/quickstart.rst

   The current version of PoWA is designed for PostgreSQL 9.4 and later.
 If you want to use PoWA on PostgreSQL < 9.4, please use the `1.x series <http://powa.readthedocs.io/en/rel_1_stable/>`_

 The following describes the installation of the two modules of PoWA:
-  * powa-archivist with the PGDG packages (RedHat/CentOS 6/7, Debian) or from the sources
+  * powa-archivist with the PGDG packages (Red Hat/CentOS 6/7, Debian) or from the sources
-  * powa-web from the PGDG packages (RedHat/CentOS 7) or with python pip
+  * powa-web from the PGDG packages (Red Hat/CentOS 7) or with python pip